 Christmas is almost here…wow!
 This year has sure sped by!
-It feels like yesterday that it was last Christmas and I had a 4 month old who had just started to hold, chew and play with toys.
-Now I have a 14 month old who is tearing about, shape sorting, pulling things along behind and wanting toys to cuddle.
+It feels like yesterday that it was last Christmas and I had a 15 month old who was captivated by shape sorting, pulling things along behind her and wanting toys to cuddle.
+Now Isabella is just over 2 and loving playing in her kitchen making us cups of tea, shopping with a bag full of wooden fruits and salad ingredients as well as doing art and crafts and being on her balance bike.
 The exponential development in the initial years is just incredible!
 It seems Isabella learns to do a new thing every single day.

 Toys have been a huge source of enjoyment for Isabella this year.
 At certain periods of time, some toys have been incredible and taught her so much and then as she learns new skills, she has moved onto new favourites.
 Luckily I can buy toys a bit ahead of where she is at, and she can enjoy them in whatever capacity she can now, and I know that as she gets older, she’ll still be able to play with them.
 But in the first year, I found that I definitely had to buy baby toys as well as toddler toys…which has meant that I’ve done my fair share of toy shopping!

 Unfortunately, I didn’t know about what made a safe toy and what didn’t in Isabella’s first months.
 As I gained knowledge, I found myself playing reverse-Santa and taking all baby Isabella’s toys away as most had potentially harmful chemicals in them called endocrine disruptors!
 These chemicals are BPA and phthalates – BPA has been strongly linked to breast cancer and phthalates are linked to asthma, low sperm count and undescended testes amongst other disorders.